Tag Archives: Miraflores

 Antigua Miraflores Antigua Miraflores

 imageAs I sip my obligatory Pisco sour JJ (or Jota-Jota) is only too happy to tell me all about his hopes and aspirations to leave the provincial confines of Peru and escape to the US where the opportunities to succeed are plentiful (or so he believes).
-The more we talk (I have nothing better to do: arriving in the mid afternoon after a long flight and taxi ride and feeling too tired to go downtown), the more aware I am that the effusive JJ is something of a devotee of ganja weed.
-This becomes quite apparent when he starts asking questions about my homeland and the conversation somehow gets round to the weed-friendly town of Nimbin – the marijuana capital of New South Wales, something that interests him greatly.
-I let JJ play around with my iPad for a bit.
-“What are you interested in JJ?”, I randomly ask the question which of course when posed to my youthful interlocutor is a superfluous one.
-“I like weed”, is his instant, matter-of-fact and singular reply accompanied by a dense smile forming on his face.
-Next moment JJ is googling weed on the Net.
+The longer we talk, the more I sense that the effusive JJ is on “something”.
+This becomes wholly apparent when he starts asking questions about my homeland while examining a map of New South Wales online.
+He asks where you find pot in my home state.
+I tell him about Nimbin, the weed-friendly town and marijuana capital of New South Wales…he is greatly interested.
+While I enjoy my second Pisco I let JJ play around with my iPad.
+“What are you googling?”, I ask JJ?”, “I’m looking for weed”, the answer comes.
+“I like weed”.
+My suspicions confirmed, the friendly if somewhat outrageously behaved JJ is one serious devotee of ganja weed.

-Later on other guests gravitate toward the bar.
-Most of the guests staying at the Hotel Antigua appear to be Gringos, as the Latin Americans say.
-I get talking to a cashed-up elderly Florida retiree and his daughter (granddaughter?) who closely resembles a young Shane Gould.
-The Floridians are followed slightly later by Judy and Stephen, a friendly couple of vegetarians from New Jersey but now self-exiled to Las Vegas.
-I get on quite well with Judy and Stephen, and I find each of these Yanks amiable enough company, but I am struck by the strident tone of anti-Obamaism freely expressed by them!
-I guess that I shouldn’t be too surprised given the widespread economic misfortunes plaguing America in recent times but they are not holding back on their condemnation of the Democrat President.
+Soon, other guests gravitate toward the bar.
+Everyone apart from me staying at the Hotel Antigua appear to be gringos, as the Latin Americans say.
+I get talking to a cashed-up elderly Florida retiree and his daughter/granddaughter? (euphemism?) who closely resembles a young and dry Shane Gould.
+The Floridians are followed slightly later by Judy and Stephen, a friendly couple of self-confessed vegetarians originally from New Jersey but now self-exiled to Las Vegas.
+I get on quite well with Judy and Stephen, and I find each of these Yanks amiable enough company, but I am struck by the strident tone of anti-Obamaism freely expressed by them and by the Florida retiree!
+I guess that I shouldn’t be too surprised given the widespread economic mire plaguing America in recent times but they are not holding back on their condemnation of the Democrat president.

 Potent Pisco Potent Pisco

-I finish a second Pisco sour by now, and then quite suddenly as I get ready to go out for a meal with Jude and Steve, the full potency of the Pisco hits me!
+I’m on to my third Pisco sour by now, and agree to go out for a meal with Jude and Steve, but suddenly as they toddle off to get ready for dinner, the full potency of the Pisco hits me!
 I’m not sure what JJ put in it, whatever it is, I’m sure its a double, it packs a real wallop, no question about it!
-My head feels very fuzzy indeed, and I spend several minutes in the bar washroom splashing water on my face before I am anywhere near up to going downtown with the Vegans to eat.
+My head feels very fuzzy indeed, and I spend several minutes in the bar washroom frantically splashing water on my face before I am anywhere near up to going out to eat with the Vegans.
 Next day one of the tour guides warns me the about the pitfalls of over-imbibing on Pisco (too late!!!).

-Despite still feeling rather ‘Piscolated’ I stumble off to the “eat street” strip at Avenida Diagonal for a pizza meal with the Americans.
-Now, I’m not normally the quickest person at choosing from the menu but compared to these two I am positively express!
-The Nevadans appear to be on a very tightly-budgeted holiday and give the menu very careful scrutiny.
-After ordering, I sit back, bemused, observing Judy and Stephen as they mull at great length over the menu, discuss the various permutations of mixing and matching different items whilst firing umpteen questions at the exceedingly patient waitress – the cost of various pizzas with or without certain variables, what combination of ingredients they can substitute for the carne ones that they don’t eat, and how much of the substitute vegetable items they are allowed!
+Despite still feeling rather ‘Piscolated’ I stumble off with the two Yanks to the “eat street” strip at Avenida Diagonal for a pizza meal.
+Judy and Stephen, after slowly surveilling every pizza joint on the street, choose one (they all look the same to me).
+Now, I’m not normally the quickest person at choosing from the menu but compared to these two I am positively express lane!
+The Nevadans appear to be on a very tightly-budgeted holiday and give the menu an extrordinary degree of scrutiny (even scrutinising the blank obverse side of the menu, just in case there was hidden options).
+After ordering, I sit back, bemused, observing Judy and Stephen as they mull over the menu for, I’m not exaggerating, a full 15 minutes or more.
+The Vegas couple discuss the various permutations of mixing and matching different items whilst firing umpteen questions at the exceedingly patient waitress – the cost of various pizzas with or without certain variables, what combination of ingredients they can substitute for the carne ones that they don’t eat, and how much of the substitute vegetable items they are allowed for the same price!

 JFK statue in his eponymous park JFK statue in his eponymous park

-I get a sense that there’s something kinda “New Agey” naturopathic(?) about Judy and Stephen, but I can’t quite put my finger on it.
-Stephen with his free-flowing and greying locks certainly looks the part of the ageing hippy.
-Interestingly, Judy tells me she’s a pop/rock music journalist which I find implausible as she doesn’t look hip enough…can’t imagine her popping up in the cast of Almost Famous!
+I get a sense that there’s something kinda obsessive “New Agey” naturopathic(?) about Judy and Stephen, but I can’t quite put my finger on it.
+Stephen with his free-flowing, greying locks certainly looks the part of the ageing hippy.
+Interestingly, Judy tells me she’s a pop/rock music journalist, which I can’t easily imagine as she looks a bit light on hipness…can’t visualise her popping up as a character in, say, Almost Famous!
 Based entirely on an intuitive and non-scientific hunch I make an assumption that she is some sort of self-medicator.

 Parque Kennedy Flea Markets Parque Kennedy Flea Markets

-This JFK park should really be called Parque El Gato y Perro…during the day every canine owner in town seemed to be exercising his or her dog in the park, now it is full of stray cats, everywhere we walk along each aisle of the stalls there are cats underfoot!
-By this time I have sobered up enough to make a rational decision – I finally spot something out-of-the-box that really captivates my eyes – a really gorgeous blue alpaca scarf with a bit of grey in it – I unhestitatingly buy it for a very reasonable 15 Nuevo Sols!
+Dog park by day, cat haunt by night: This JFK park should really be called Parque El Gato y Perro…during the day every canine owner in town seemed to be exercising his or her dog in the park, now it is full of stray cats, everywhere we walk along each aisle of the stalls there are cats underfoot!
+By this time I have sobered up enough to make a rational decision, I finally spot something out-of-the-box that really captivates my eyes – a really gorgeous blue alpaca scarf with a bit of grey in it – I unhestitatingly buy it for a very reasonable 15 Nuevo Sols!
 As we walk back to the hotel I feel a tangible sense of relief that I have managed to salvage something out of the tatters of a misspent night with these two oddball gringos.

 OLYMPUS DIGITAL CAMERAI breakfast with Stephen and Judy the next morning.
 Judy, confides that she is given to certain (unnamed) medical conditions and pulls out a multitude of different coloured pills and proceeds to progressively down each one with every separate morsel of breakfast.
 I think I just found the empirical evidence for my earlier assumption.